kruthish18/kruthish18/README.md

 ### 3. **Cloud Services & DevOps**
 Work involving cloud platforms such as Google Cloud, Docker, Kubernetes, and CI/CD pipelines.
 These projects focus on deploying scalable and efficient cloud-based applications.

-### 4. **Data Science & Machine Learning**
-A collection of my work in data analysis, machine learning, and predictive modeling, often implemented in Python using libraries such as pandas and scikit-learn.

-### 5. **Educational Content**
+### 4. **Educational Content**
-Tutorials, example code, and other materials related to my teaching experience, particularly in Data Structures, Algorithms, and software engineering principles.
+Tutorials, Leetcode answers, example code, and other materials related to my teaching experience, particularly in Data Structures, Algorithms, and software engineering principles.

 ## Featured Projects